 - Durham Bond Policy

-People accused of breaking the law are entitled to know, prior to going to trial, the allegations leveled against them.
+People accused of breaking the law is entitled to know, prior to going to trial, the allegations leveled against them.
 In North Carolina, that’s referred to as “notice.”

-NC is a what legal professionals call a “Notice Pleading” state.
+NC is what legal professionals call a “Notice Pleading” state.

 With criminal charges that may, depending on the type of case or charges, be accomplished by things like a Uniform Citation, Warrant for Arrest, Criminal Summons, Ticket, True Bill of Indictment, or a Bill of Information.